snowch-notes/data-architecture/README-CDO-QUESTIONS.md

 The purpose of this document is to understand:

  - where an organisation sits on the Data Maturity chart
- - the key stategic data drivers for the organisation and how those drivers relate to the business strategy
+ - the key components of the data strategy and how those elements relate to the business strategy
+ - the importance/urgency of each component of the data stategy

 # Data Strategy